maim-lain/haremhotel/asdf.md

 Day | Time | Location
 :---: | :---: | :---:
 52+ | Morning/Noon | Kitchen
-- Meet these requirements: Sex with Lin = 10, Sluttines = 10
+- Meet these requirements: Sex with Lin = 10, Sluttiness = 10
 - If you meet the above requirements you can unlock two extra scenes for the event
 - If you choose 'Blowjob' there's a random chance for Maria to also join in the event